davekinkead/big-data-and-democracy/third-time-lucky.md

 # Act II - The Network & The Demos

-### to be a _demos_, the people need a shared conception of identity
+### To be a _demos_, the people need a shared conception of identity

+The idea of democracy presupposes the notion of a _demos_ - some determinate group of individuals who form a _people_.
+It is this people, and not some other, for whom democracy is the rule of, by, and for.
+It is this people, and not some other, who share political rights and owe duties to each other.

 A stable democracy requires a shared identity and culture.
-Its citizens need to identify as one _demos_ lest it fracture and balkanise.

-  - shared rights and duties
+Its people need to identify as one group if they are to hold sufficient solidarity necessary for collective rule.
+Without this shared identity, the demos is likely to fracture and balkanise into smaller demoi.
+This shared identity need not be exclusive however.
+An individual may identify with multiple overlapping _peoples_ but the individuals within a _people_ must always identify as one.

-### a shared identity requires a way to communicate and share information
+### A shared identity requires a way to communicate and share information

-This in turn necessitates some common communication network for political messages to be transmitted, understood, and evaluated by citizens.
+A shared identity however, requires some means to share it.
+A demos requires some form of communication network for its culture, norms, and political messages to be transmitted, understood, and evaluated by citizens.

-  - how do you share an identity? iteration, communication
-  - what is an identity - who you are and who you are not, a social construct
+  - Habermas summary here  (@cite).

-  - Habermas characterises democratic institutions as mediated communication networks connecting private individuals (citizens) with their collective identities (citizenship) (@cite).
+In this light, democratic institutions can be conceptualised as mediated communication networks connecting private individuals (the citizens) with their collective identities (their citizenship).

 ### The network defines the demos.
 Topologies bound political communities.